Performance improvements by reducing number of external calls

 In the top of the

-For custom paths to specific files, just get into the affected functions (too bad, you and me surely don’t have the same laptop / OS :frowning:) by reading error log in the console :wink:
+For custom file paths and specific commands, you should just get into the affected functions (too bad, you and me surely don’t have the same laptop / OS :frowning:) by reading error log in the console :wink:

-Of course, you can open an issue, I’d be pleased to help you building your own script.
+Of course, you can contact me, I’d be pleased to help you building your own script.

 There it is !